-Lecture: Lectures for this course are meant to be an active learning process.
-In addition to me talking to you, lectures will be composed of a mix of classroom activities and demonstrations, example problems we solve together, and poll questions you can use to gauge your understanding.
+Lecture: Lectures for this course are meant to be an active learning process, and will center around the case being discussed.
+Lecture will involve classwide discussion, small-group work, example problems we solve together, and poll questions you can use to gauge your understanding.
+Where necessary, I will supplement this with more traditional lecture.
 Lecture will be held in person.
-Lecture attendance is not mandatory, but you are encouraged to attend lecture.
-To motivate attendance, you earn your participation grade by attending and actively engaging in lectures!
+Lecture attendance is required.

-Specifically, during lectures you will have the chance to answer poll questions using Poll Everywhere.
+Specifically, you will earn course credit by attending lecture in two distinct ways: (1) I will take attendance at the start of each class.
+You can miss up to 3 classes before your attendance grade is impacted.
+The attendance policy and grading is discussed in detail below.
+(2) During lectures you will have the chance to answer poll questions using Poll Everywhere.
 You will earn a participation credit for the day if you answer at least half of the poll questions in a given lecture (excluding the Ticket out the Door poll question, which is optional).
 If there is a lecture during which I do not ask any Poll Questions, everyone will receive the participation point for that lecture.
-At the end of the semester, your 4 lowest poll credits will be dropped.
-These drops are designed to deal with absences as well as any technical mishaps with Poll Everywhere, so that you can miss up to two weeks worth of lecture before your participation grade is impacted.
+At the end of the semester, your 3 lowest poll credits will be dropped.
+These drops are designed to deal with absences as well as any technical mishaps with Poll Everywhere, so that you can miss up to 1.5 weeks worth of lecture before your participation grade is impacted.